Estimating the size and distribution of networked populations with snowball sampling: The Likelihoods

-Under the generalized stochastic block model, the likelihood function for the population parameters, based on an entire graph realization, is
+Under the generalized stochastic block model, the likelihood function for the population parameters based on an entire graph realization is

-where $N_k$ is the size of stratum $k$ and $M_{k,\ell}$ is the number of links between/within the members of strata $k$ and $\ell$, for $k,\ell =1,2,...,G$.
-The first component of the likelihood corresponds with the assignment of the stratum memberships to the individuals, the second and third components correspond with the assignment of links within the stratum, and the fourth and fifth components correspond with the assignment of links between strata.
+where $N_k$ is the size of stratum $k$ and $M_{k,\ell}$ is the number of links within/between the members of strata $k$ and $\ell$, for $k,\ell =1,2,...,G$.
+The first component of the likelihood corresponds to the assignment of the stratum memberships to the individuals, the second and third components correspond to the assignment of links within each stratum, and the fourth and fifth components correspond to the assignment of links between strata.